JordanDickow/pokedex-api-project-2/README.md

 <h1>Pokedex API</h1>

-<p>This is the API for my Pokedex full stack Pokedex application.
+<p>This is the API for my  full stack Pokedex application.
 This C.R.U.D. application is a library of pokemon.
 Users (trainers) can  create new pokemon, see pokemon,  update their names, or release them into the wild (delete them).</p>

 <h1>Set Up</h1>
 <p>Clone this repository</p>